 - Linking wherever required will be a good practice such that when the inputs change, the outputs will be changed automatically

-- It will save lots of hassles at final stage or at working stage
+- It will save lots of hassles at the final stage or at the working stage

 Facilitate Data entry at one place only

 - Avoid retyping of data, entering it once as a source and referencing it will make good sense.

 - It’s always better to link cell value rather than writing the numeric value for calculations.

 - Using formulas and functions will be accurate and will save time.

 - Do not copy the formula from one sheet to another as it will create links in files.